typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 ### Kubernetes Resources

-Since Chirper uses many advanced features like Akka clustering, service discovery, ingress routing and more, support on Kubernetes uses many different types of resources.
+Since Chirper uses many advanced features like Akka clustering, service discovery, ingress routing and more, deploying on Kubernetes uses many different types of resources.
 Reference the following to discover what kinds of resources are used and why they're necessary.